Personal Website

 For some unknown reason, I love building contact forms—they show just how powerful the web can be when HTML, CSS, and JavaScript come together.

 I built it and connected it to my Airtable base, which will automatically email me new submissions.
-This Astro => Cloudflare => Airtable => Email Client flow is a simple, free, lightweight "email service" that I can take advantage of until my requirements become more demanding.
+This Astro => Cloudflare => Airtable => Email flow is a simple, free, lightweight "email service" that's very maintainable.

 Sudoku App